mieubrisse/personal-writing/whats-ai-anyway-part-3/post.md

 ![](./images/image.png)

+[Yesterday](https://mieubrisse.substack.com/p/whats-ai-anyway-part-2) I talked about our first attempts to talk to the computer, and the innovative approach Google Translate took.

+Today we'll dig into what worked, what didn't, and what happened next.

 Failures to translate
 ---------------------
 If you're old enough to remember the 2010s you'll remember that Google Translate was better than anything else at the time, but it still wasn't perfect: